Updated: Feb 25

 The hardest part of this question is keeping the scope of your response limited but long enough to give a full profile of your work experience.
 If you’re applying for an IT Project Management role, mention how you started your career as a technical resource (software developer or infrastructure) and then progressed to project management.
 Briefly mention technologies that you worked on.

 For example, “I graduated from University with a Master’s Degree in Information Technology.
-My first job was at Company as a Software Developer where we leveraged Java to develop Financial Reporting systems.
+My first job was at a Company as a Software Developer where we leveraged Java to develop Financial Reporting systems.
 From there, I moved into Business Analysis at Company where I was the SME for Insurance systems.
 In my last role (or current role if still employed) I moved into project management managing the Finance program for strategic projects related to budget and cost management.”

 You can basically go through the experience on your resume and summarize that into a concise answer to this question.
 As you answer, mention experience that is related to the job role you’re interviewing for.